Farama-Foundation/Arcade-Learning-Environment/docs/environments/elevator_action.md

 ## Description

 You are a secret agent that must retrieve some secret documents and reach the ground level of a building by going down an elevator/stairs.
 Once you reach the ground level, you are picked up and taken to the next level.
 You are equipped with a gun to defend yourself against enemy agents waiting for you in each floor.
-You gather points by shooting down enemy agents and visiting apartments marked with a red door, which contain the secret documents.This is an unreleased prototype based on the arcade game.
+You gather points by shooting down enemy agents and visiting apartments marked with a red door, which contain the secret documents.
+This is an unreleased prototype based on the arcade game.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=1131)